misoelegant/rpm/il-practice-mod/README.md

   - Sets the speed of physics updates, as in Cheat Engine's game speed multiplier (only in Endless).

 ## Changelog

+### Changes made in v0.7.4
+  - Cousins should now mostly display on the overworld, if one is selected.
+    - The "random" cousin is reloaded each time the overworld is reloaded.
+    - Known bug: when you move from Earth to the Home Planet, the presents disappear.
+  - Fixed a bug that may have broken some players' "best scores" table.
+  - When the katamari model is set to "Random", there is now a 1% chance of using the moon model.
+Exciting!

 ### Changes made in v0.7.3
   - Added a "100% Ending" category.